 A Key Performance Indicator (KPI) is based on a specific measure and is designed to help you evaluate the current value and status of a metric against a defined target.
 Therefore, a KPI visual requires a base measure that evaluates to a value and a target measure or value, and a threshold or goal.

 Currently, a KPI dataset needs to contain goal values for a KPI.
-This can be done by adding an excel sheet with goals to your data model or PBIX file.
+If your dataset doesn't contain one, you can create goals by adding an Excel sheet with goals to your data model or PBIX file.

 To follow along, sign in to Power BI and select Get Data > Samples > Retail Analysis Sample.
 We'll create a KPI that measures the progress we've made toward a sales goal.

 Or watch Will show you how to create single metric visuals: gauges, cards, and KPIs.

 Select Sales > Total Units This Year.
 This will be the indicator.

 Add Time > Month.
 This will be represent the trend.

 IMPORTANT: Sort the chart by Month.
 Once you convert the visualization to a KPI, there is no option to sort.

 Convert the visual to a KPI by selecting the KPI icon from the Visualization pane.